ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 The AWS Lambda extension provides the functionality to expose a Ballerina function as an AWS Lambda function.
 Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`.

-> **Note** - An AWS Lambda function always adheres to the following function signature:
+> **Note:** An AWS Lambda function always adheres to the following function signature:
 `function (awslambda:Context, json|EventType) returns json|error`

 ## Supported triggers

 An AWS Lambda function can be triggered by various AWS services.
 You can find the list of supported notification types below.

 - Direct Invocation